mrhdias/secutio/docs/index.md

 ### Properties

 Description of each of the properties allowed in the subtasks:
+- **traverse**: The traversal starts at the specified element and moves up through its parents (toward the document root) until it locates a node that matches the specified CSS selector if "closest" is selected; otherwise, if "target" is used, it is limited to the owner element.
+If the "traverse" property is not used, the traversal begins from the document.
 - **selector**: Returns a list of elements that match the specified group of selectors.
 The "remove" and "add" properties are applied to this list of elements;
 - **remove**: Uses the list of document elements that match the specified CSS "selector" to remove attributes or properties of them before/after inserting the content into the target.
 If the property is empty "{}", remove the element itself.
 If the "remove" and "add" property is present in the subtask, the first one to be executed is "remove".
   - <ins>attributes</ins>: List (array) of attributes to remove on each selected element;